theforeman/theforeman.org/plugins/katello/3.2/upgrade/index.md

 ## Step 5 - Run Installer

-The installer with the --upgrade flag will run the right database migrations for all component services, as well as adjusting the configuration to reflect what's new in Katello {{ site.version }}
+The installer with the --upgrade flag will run the right database migrations for all component services, as well as adjusting the configuration to reflect what's new in Katello {{ page.version }}

 {% highlight bash %}
 foreman-installer --scenario katello --upgrade
 {% endhighlight %}

 **Congratulations!
-You have now successfully upgraded your Katello to {% if site.version %}{{ site.version }} For a rundown of what was added, please see [release notes](/plugins/katello/{{ site.version }}/release_notes/release_notes.html).{% else %}the latest nightly{% endif %}!**
+You have now successfully upgraded your Katello to {% if page.version %}{{ page.version }} For a rundown of what was added, please see [release notes](/plugins/katello/{{ page.version }}/release_notes/release_notes.html).{% else %}the latest nightly{% endif %}!**

 If for any reason, the above steps failed, please review /var/log/foreman-installer/katello.log -- if any of the "Upgrade step" tasks failed, you may try to run them manaully below to aid in troubleshooting.